tubearchivist/tubearchivist/README.md

 4. Click on *Download queue* and let Tube Archivist to it's thing.
 5. Enjoy your archived collection!

-## Import your existing library
-So far this depends on the video you are trying to import to be still available on YouTube to get the metadata.
-Add the files you like to import to the */cache/import* folder.
-Then start the process from the settings page *Manual media files import*.
-Make sure to follow one of the two methods below.

-### Method 1:
-Add a matching *.json* file with the media file.
-Both files need to have the same base name, for example:
-- For the media file: \<base-name>.mp4
-- For the JSON file: \<base-name>.info.json
-- Alternate JSON file: \<base-name>.json

-**Tube Archivist** then looks for the 'id' key within the JSON file to identify the video.

-### Method 2:
-Detect the YouTube ID from filename, this accepts the default yt-dlp naming convention for file names like:
-- \<base-name>[\<youtube-id>].mp4
-- The YouTube ID in square brackets at the end of the filename is the crucial part.

-### Some notes:
-- This will **consume** the files you put into the import folder: Files will get converted to mp4 if needed (this might take a long time...) and moved to the archive, *.json* files will get deleted upon completion to avoid having duplicates on the next run.
-- Maybe start with a subset of your files to import to make sure everything goes well...
-- Follow the logs to monitor progress and errors: `docker-compose logs -f tubearchivist`.

-## Backup and restore
-From the settings page you can backup your metadata into a zip file.
-The file will get stored at *cache/backup* and will contain the necessary files to restore the Elasticsearch index formatted **nd-json** files as well a complete export of the index in a set of conventional **json** files.

-The restore functionality will expect the same zip file in *cache/backup* and will recreate the index from the snapshot.

-BE AWARE: This will **replace** your current index with the one from the backup file.

 ## Roadmap
 This should be considered as a **minimal viable product**, there is an extensive list of future functions and improvements planned.